Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 ## CURRENT SPRINT (Highest priority is on top)
 - [ ] Add javascript code to variable costs

+- [ ] In modal > generate report - send error message to the user if the incorrect information is filled in.
+So only data target exit modal if the information entered is correct.

 - [ ] Calculate variable costs

+- [ ] Add chart API

+!!!
+ASK MENTOR OR TUTOR !!!
+- [ ] Save information in web app - use across multiple pages?
+Possibly use show and hide sections in JavaScript????

 - [ ] Add variable costs to sendEmail.js and emailJS